 Biggest Takeaways from August

 - If it’s not ready for launch, don’t launch it.
 There’s a lot of inspiration out there that tells you to “just do it.”
-We’re all about that vibe, because you gotta take risks in life.
+I’m all about that vibe, because you gotta take risks in life.
 But, at the same time, if you’re not ready to hit publish on a post… don’t.
-Sometimes there are pieces of work (like our ebook) that really need a little bit more time.
+Sometimes there are pieces of work (like my ebook) that really need a little bit more time.
 They really need those finishing touches to ensure you’re releasing quality to the world!
 So, if it’s not ready to be seen by the public, that’s okay.
 Don’t stress out about it, and don’t release something you consider unfinished.

 Goals for September